Gladstone Regional Council area

 Local workers - Qualifications - All industries

-In Gladstone Regional Council area, the workforce has a lower proportion with tertiary qualifications compared to the Education and Training workforce.
+In Gladstone Regional Council area, the workforce has a lower proportion with University qualifications compared to Education and Training.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.